Anish-2005/Financer/financer-backend/README.md

 For issues and questions:
 1. Check the troubleshooting section
-2. Review the API documentation
+2. Review the API documentation at `/docs`
+3. Check the test suite for examples
-3. Create an issue in the GitHub repository
+4. Create an issue in the GitHub repository
-4. Contact the development team
+5. Contact the development team

+## 📋 Changelog

+### Version 1.0.0
+- Complete backend modernization with FastAPI 2.0
+- Modular architecture with service layers
+- Comprehensive caching and database integration
+- Advanced security features and rate limiting
+- Full async support and performance optimizations
+- Extensive test coverage and documentation